OmegaAOL/cerulean/README.md

 login screen.
 The majority of time I spent on this project was troubleshooting compatibility, mostiy with Windows 98.

 You cannot login.
 [LibCurl.NET](https://sourceforge.net/projects/libcurl-net/) and my Windows 98 build of libcurl are in the binaries, but they don't seem to be working with *any* version of Windows at the moment.
-As soon as I get them to work, you will be able to login to your Bluesky account
+As soon as I get them to work, you will be able to login to your Bluesky account using Cerulean.

+# Security

+Like many, many other programs ([Chrome](https://www.askcybersecurity.com/where-are-my-saved-passwords-in-chrome/) and [Firefox](https://stackoverflow.com/questions/37685932/where-in-the-filesystem-does-firefox-store-saved-passwords).